arikw/android-permissions-explorer/README.md

 # Android Permissions Explorer

-Android Permissions Explorer is a tool designed to analyze and display Android application permissions.
-It simplifies the process of exploring complex permission structures and helps developers understand how permissions are used across their projects.
+Android Permissions Explorer is a tool for displaying information about all the permissions supported by the Android OS, offering detailed listings and a user-friendly interface for exploring and filtering these permissions.

 ## Live Demo 🚀